Azure/azure-functions-sql-extension/triggerREADME.md

     }
     ```

-- Open your output binding and modify some of the values (e.g. Change Team from 'Functions' to 'Azure SQL').
+- Open your output binding file and modify some of the values (e.g. Change Team from 'Functions' to 'Azure SQL').
 This will update the row when the code is run.
 - Hit 'F5' to run your code.
 Click the second link to the values in your SQL table.
 You should see the log update and tell you which row changed and what the data in the row is now.
 - Congratulations!
 You have now successfully used all the SQL bindings!